Quick overview

 What is a licensed trade

-A licensed trade is a specific type of business that requires a licence from a competent government authority or institution (e.g. a ministry).
+A licensed trade is a specific type of business that requires obtaining a concession from a competent government authority or institution (e.g. a ministry).
 This type of trade differs from other types of trades mainly because the business in these trades may have a significant impact on health, safety, public interest or the environment.
-The operation of a licensed trade is therefore not only subject to obtaining a licence but also to compliance with stricter rules and is more often subject to state supervision.
+The operation of a licensed trade is therefore not only subject to obtaining a licence, but also to compliance with stricter rules and is more often subject to state supervision.

 Do you have a problem with obtaining a concession or need legal assistance in the field of business?